Nikolai Kovalenko

-Nikolai Andreyevich Kovalenko (Николай Андреевич Коваленко; born October 17, 1999) is an American-born Russian professional ice hockey forward.
-He is currently playing for Torpedo Nizhny Novgorod in the Kontinental Hockey League (KHL).
-He was selected in the sixth round, 171st overall, by the Colorado Avalanche in the 2018 NHL Entry Draft.
-He is the son of former NHL player, Andrei Kovalenko.
+Nikolai Andreyevich Kovalenko (Николай Андреевич Коваленко; born October 17, 1999) is a Russian-American professional ice hockey right wing for HC CSKA Moscow of the Kontinental Hockey League (KHL).
+He was selected in the sixth round, 171st overall, by the Colorado Avalanche in the 2018 NHL entry draft.
+He is the son of former NHL player Andrei Kovalenko.

 Early life

-Kovalenko was born in Raleigh, North Carolina, at the beginning of the 1999–2000 season, in which his father Andrei Kovalenko, was playing with the Carolina Hurricanes of the National Hockey League.
-Kovalenko returned to Russia as a two-year-old following the conclusion of Andrei's 9-year career in the NHL, and lived in Yaroslavl.
+Kovalenko was born in Raleigh, North Carolina, at the beginning of the 1999–2000 season, in which his father, Andrei Kovalenko, was playing with the Carolina Hurricanes of the National Hockey League.
+Kovalenko returned to Russia as a two-year-old following the conclusion of Andrei's nine-year career in the NHL, and lived in Yaroslavl.

 Playing career

 Kovalenko learned to play as youth within the ranks of the Lokomotiv Yaroslavl hockey school, while his father played with the KHL club.
 Unable to play in the renowned style of his father, who was known as "The Tank", Nikolai focused on a more technical skill based game.
-He made his debut in the MHL with Loko Yaroslavl during the 2015–16 season, scoring 4 goals and 5 points in 4 games as a 16-year-old.
+He made his debut in the MHL with Loko Yaroslavl during the 2015–16 season, scoring four goals and five points in four games as a 16-year-old.
 Showing offensive potential, through Loko's second tier junior club, Loko juniors, Kovalenko was promoted to remain for the majority of the 2016–17 season in the MHL, producing a modest 14 points in 35 games.

 In continuing in the MHL in the 2017–18 season, Kovalenko's improved strength was evident as he increased his offensive output with Loko in scoring 10 goals and 31 points in just 33 games appearing in the MHL All-Star Game.
 On February 27, 2018, he was promoted to make his professional debut in the Kontinental Hockey League as an 18-year-old, playing 11 minutes in a 2–0 road victory over Spartak Moscow.
 Remaining on the roster for the playoffs, Kovalenko made his post-season debut in the first-round series victory over Torpedo Nizhny Novgorod, and appeared scoreless in four post-season games before he was returned to the MHL following defeat to SKA Saint Petersburg.
 Kovalenko continued upon his successful season in producing 12 points in 13 playoff games with Loko, helping capture the Kharlamov Cup.

-Gaining the attention of NHL scouts, Kovalenko was ranked 33rd amongst international skaters, before he was selected in the sixth round, 171st overall, by the Colorado Avalanche in the 2018 NHL Entry Draft.
-He followed in his father's footsteps who was drafted by the Quebec Nordiques in the 1990 NHL Entry Draft and played three-plus seasons with the Quebec/Colorado franchise.
+Gaining the attention of NHL scouts, Kovalenko was ranked 33rd amongst international skaters, before he was selected in the sixth round, 171st overall, by the Colorado Avalanche in the 2018 NHL entry draft.
+He followed in his father's footsteps who was drafted by the Quebec Nordiques in the 1990 NHL entry draft and played three-plus seasons with the Quebec/Colorado franchise.